 One of the major goals of the model is to calculate the costs of a simulated energy system.
-There are 6 different types of costs.
+There are 7 different types of costs.
 Each one has different features and are defined for different instances.
 Set of cost types is hardcoded, which means they are not considered to be fixed or changed by the user.
-The Set R defines the Cost Types, each member r of this set R represents a unique cost type name.
-The cost types are hard coded as: Investment, Fix, Variable, Fuel, Revenue, Purchase, Startup.
-In script model.py this set is defined as cost_type and initialized by the code fragment:
+The set R defines the cost types, each member r of this set R represents a unique cost type name.
+In script model.py this set is defined as $cost_type$ and initialized by the code fragment: